WATCH: Fan Tackled After Trying To Run On Court During Sixers-Wizards Game 4

-It’s the latest example of unruly behavior as teams increase the number of spectators they’re allowing in the stands during the pandemic.READ MORE: Sixers' Joel Embiid Out For Rest Of Game 4 Vs. Wizards With Sore Knee
+It’s the latest example of unruly behavior as teams increase the number of spectators they’re allowing in the stands during the pandemic.READ MORE: 'Germantown ArtHaus': Local Woman Transforming Historic Building In Germantown Into Creative Hub For Local Artists

 A fan attempted to run on the court in the middle of Game 4 between the Sixers-Wizards pic.twitter.com/51pdBKOxwh